agl-alexglopez/agl-alexglopez.github.io/_posts/2025-08-03-rosetta-stones-and-mazes-solver-design.md

 ![tetrad](/assets/images/tetrad.png)

-A Tetradic color scheme is one in which four colors compliments one another by sharing a 90 or 180 degree relationship between one another.
-This effectively forms a rectangle, and sometimes a square, of colors that balance and complement each other well.
+A Tetradic color scheme is one in which four colors compliment one another by sharing a 90 or 180 degree relationship between one another.
+This effectively forms a rectangle of colors that balance and complement each other well.

 Because we have 24 bits, and 4 threads, we must choose four RGB colors with an interesting property: **the colors cannot have any bits that overlap**.
 Some maze solving algorithms use backtracking, so when a thread backtracks and removes its color from a square, representing its path, we must clean up its bits.
+This is a case where we need [idempotence](https://en.wikipedia.org/wiki/Idempotence); we can't have side effects and the effect of stamping a color or removing a color must be the same if applied multiple times, regardless of the presence of other color stamps at the square.

-In other words, if four threads have visited a square, and we only care about their colors, the result is as follows.
+If four threads have visited a square, and we only care about their colors, the result is as follows.

 ```rust
 let square = COLOR_1 | COLOR_2 | COLOR_3 | COLOR_4;